SengMinYoun/sengminyoun.github.io/_posts/2024-01-13-javascript1.md

 ## Constants

-Like the name suggests constants do not change.
+Like the name suggests constants are immutable.

 ```javascript
 > const value1 = '12345'